grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/gettingstarted/README.md

 using singleton objects as a namespaces.
 I am not using Scala's<br>
 Object Oriented features in any way.

-The use of "chap02" in the qualified package names is being used to<br>
+The use of "chap02" in the qualified package names, for the programs<br>
-group SBT 'run' and 'test:run' tasks together by chapter number.<br>
+that either test or exercise the libraries, is to group SBT 'run' and<br>
-Unlike Java, Scala does not require the directory structure to<br>
+'test:run' tasks together by chapter number.
+Unlike Java, Scala doesn't<br>
-mirror the package structure.
+require the directory structure to mirror the package structure.